marcin-wosinek/blog/_posts/2013-04-14-BackboneJs-in-Drupal-core-DcWroc-Wroclaw.md

 * static js code - front end application
 * data get via rest form server
 * templates done on browser side

+## Advantages of new approach
+* we embrace http wiht REST
+* we make server to care just only about data - not markup
+* we save server resource, using client resource

 ## Challenges
 * Coursera: 29k lines of JS code